YashPhogat/AI_Game_Playing_Agent/README.md

 3. Handled more complicated rules to avoid spoiling by either player.

-`NOTE: I am not entirely sure if posting the code may violate some of my course rules since this was a class project so I will not be posting any code here.
+`NOTE: I am NOT entirely sure if posting the code may violate some of my course rules since this was a class project so I will not be posting any code here.
 Please reach out to me personally if you want to understand the logic or other details.`